 Since the 1920s, the carriages of the Venice Simplon-Orient-Express have set the standard for luxury rail travel.
 Today, each has been carefully restored to the glory of this golden age of travel.
 Wood-framed picture windows invite in views of green fields and snowy peaks while small details such as lace doilies and embossed panels round off the aesthetic.
 By day, private cabins feature plush seating then – while you dine – attendants transform them into upper and lower sleeping berths complete with crisp damask sheets and fine blankets.
 Draw back the oak panel walls to reveal a washbasin while luxuriant, mosaic-tiled lavatories are available at each end of the carriage.
 And, from 2017, guests can experience even greater levels of luxury, with the unveiling of the train's new Grand Suites.
-These spacious accommodations feature double beds, en-suite shower rooms and writing desk, all wrapped up in unashamed Art-deco opulence.
+These spacious accommodations, named Venice, Paris and Istanbul, feature double beds and en-suite shower rooms – both a first for the train – all wrapped up in the Venice Simplon-Orient-Express' signature Art-deco opulence.

 Dining aboard the Venice Simplon-Orient-Express is an experience in itself.
 Exceptional European cuisine is prepared on the train by a team of skilled chefs with fresh ingredients taken on board at stops.
 Think three-course lunches and four-course dinners of lobsters from Brittany and saltmarsh lamb from Mont St Michel.
 The train features three beautifully restored 1920s restaurant cars each with its own delightful ambience.
 There’s the L’Oriental with its black lacquer, Côte d’Azur’s Lalique glass and Etoile du Nord’s delicate marquetry.
 You’ll also enjoy refined refreshments in your cabin with traditional afternoon teas accompanied by glasses of sparkling wine.